QubitPi/leadership-blogs/src/content/posts/reading-philosophy/index.md

      sentence of SL
   7. Nothing is a sentence of SL unless it can be formed by repeated application of 1 - 6

-:::warning[The followings are not sentences of SL, although they look very much are]
+:::warning[The followings are not sentences of SL, although they look like very much are]

 - $B\ \&\ D$ - no parenthesis as definition 3 above requires
 - $\vee A$ - no left operand as definition 4 requires